Skip to content

 I want to replace a lost, stolen, or damaged permit

-4. If your application is successful, you’ll pick up the permit from your council.
+4. If your application is successful, you will receive an SMS when the permit is ready for pick up from council.

 5. Please bring along your statutory declaration/damaged permit/police report when you pick up your replacement permit at our Coburg Customer Service Centre, 90 Bell Street Coburg